-This post is part of a series of posts about the systems I use during the summer to help keep our days simple, fun, educational and productive.
-You can fin all other posts in the series here: Stress-Less Family Summer System.
+This post is part of a series of posts about the systems I use during the summer to help keep our days simple, fun, educational, and productive.

 One thing we’ve had going for a while actually is a “family store” of sorts.
 This store doesn’t sell actual items.
 Instead, it sells screen time.
 And this store doesn’t use real money.
 Instead, we use this pretend (but true to life sizes) money.
 Here is what the kids can buy with their pretend money at our family store: